crmrtz/galois-energy-games/README.md

 ## Structure of the Repository

-- **`/isabelle-theories`**: This folder contains the current Isabelle theories and the documents build from these.
+- **`/isabelle-theories`**: This folder contains the current Isabelle theories and the documents built from these.
 The latter presents the formal proofs.

 - **`/submitted-documents`**: This folder contains the documents built from the Isabelle theories originally submitted.
 These files correspond to the version of the formalisation the master's thesis references.